 If you want to manage your own money

-- An online broker allows you to buy stock and many other kinds of investments, including bonds, exchange-traded funds (ETFs), mutual funds and more.
+- An online broker allows you to buy stock and many other kinds of investments, including bonds, exchange-traded funds (ETFs), mutual funds, options and more.
 The best brokers offer no-fee commissions on stocks as well as a ton of education and research at no additional cost, so you can power up your game quickly.
 Bankrate’s review of the best brokers for beginners can help you select the right one for your needs.

 Bankrate also provides in-depth reviews of the major online brokers so you can find a broker that meets your exact needs.